 Women enjoy legal equality, but in practice they encounter some discrimination in employment, education, housing, and other areas.

-The tiny Greek and Maronite minorities live in enclaves and face social and economic disadvantages.
-In September 2017, the TRNC government began taxing UN aid deliveries to the enclaves.
+The tiny Greek and Maronite minorities live in enclaves and suffer from social and economic disadvantages.
 The small Kurdish minority reportedly suffers from discrimination in employment.
 Both groups have complained of surveillance by TRNC authorities.

 G. PERSONAL AUTONOMY AND INDIVIDUAL RIGHTS: 11 / 16